bourquenoud/ass/README.md

 ## Known bugs and missing features

  - ASS will consider escaped double quotes as invalid escape sequences, while still escaping them.
+This may lead to crash or invalid assembler.
- - ASS only accept partial regex, the "|", any grouping and look-head aren't supported.
+ - ASS only accept partial regex, the "|", negative sets, any grouping and look-head aren't supported.
  - ASS will accept multiple ID substitutions in a bit template, even though it is an undefined behaviour.
  - ASS will sometime crash when using multi-line comments.
  - ASS won't report if a pattern is fully shadowed by another.
  - ASS memory is never freed anywhere.
 As it is short-lived it isn't a huge problem, but this should be taken into account.
  - Most parameters are unused, and default to 16 bits width and 64bit address space.
  - If any state machine at any point has more than 1024 states during generation, the generation will silently fail.
 For comparison, the example "pic16f887.ass" reaches 199 states for the lexer.
+The limit can be increase, but the memory usage increase quadratically.
- - Generated assemblers can only output Intel HEX files, and checksum is wrong.
+ - Generated assemblers output files in 16bits opcode format, associated parameters are ignored.
- - Generated assemblers never check for address collisions.
  - Generated assemblers will accept mutiple files as arguments, but will only parse the first one.
+ - Generated assemblers will log the wrong line/token depending on the message.
- - Generated assemblers don't really respect POSIX option parsing, and may even crash with valid arguments.
+ - Generated assemblers don't really respect POSIX option parsing, and may crash even with valid arguments.
- - Generated assemblers will display a line number on errors/warnings/etc... even when the message isn't comming from a specific line.
- - Generated assemblers don't show helps messages
  - Generated assemblers CLI isn't POSIX or GNU compliant, for example `--` won't stop option parsing.

 ## Future